 MULTINATIONAL MODULAR MEDICAL UNIT (M3U)

 Despite national capabilities, deployable field hospitals have been recognised as shortfalls for an extended period of time.
 The existence of national differences, including varying medical procedures, medical equipment and material or legal restrictions, renders cooperation highly complex.
-Given these complexities, the Multinational Modular Medical Unit (M3U) Programme aims at facilitating standardization and interoperability in multinational medical cooperation.
+Given these complexities, the Multinational Modular Medical Unit (M3U) Programme aims at facilitating standardisation and interoperability in multinational medical cooperation.

 The M3U Project Arrangement, signed by 15 contributing Member States (AT, BE, BG, CY, CZ, DE, EL, ES, FI, HU, IT (Lead Nation), NL, RO, SE and SI) as a Cat B project, provides the basis for fully deployable and sustainable multinational Medical Treatment Facilities (MTF) available for the full spectrum of CSDP missions and multinational engagements.

 The M3U Programme complements bilateral and multilateral initiatives, avoiding unnecessary duplication and seeking for possible synergies in the same capability domain, respecting the autonomy of the EU.

 Under the M3U Programme and its Management Committee, there is currently one work strand:

 1. Project Management Group - Medical Treatment Facility (PMG-MTF)